bubfusion/Tactical-Toss-Tutor/README.md

 5. We have the rights to update terms of service anytime with a notice in the support server.

 ## Privacy Policy
-No personal data is collected or shared any third party, under any circumstances.
+No personal data is collected or shared to any third party, under any circumstances.

 ---